Review: Qantas London Business Lounge, London Heathrow – Terminal 3, United Kingdom

 One of the great features of this lounge are the speciality Gin and Tonics inspired by Neil Perry’s Rockpool restaurants in Australia.
+There are usually four or five distinct Gin and Tonics offered at the bar, each with their own taste and flavour profile.
 I ended up having a botanist gin & tonic with aperol spritz ice cube served in a proper glass.

 It was so good, I actually had another one.
 It was the first time in about 48 hours that I was starting to feel a bit normal.
 It was nice to sit down in an empty space with very view people around.
 With just one Qantas flight to Dubai leaving this afternoon, the lounge was near empty and a great place to spend some time along with interesting Gin and Tonics.

 We would eventually depart the lounge and head off on British Airways First Class London – Vancouver.